melectronicslab/b-jvm/README.md

 ### Overloaded Java functions

-When overloaded functions are compiled into JS, overloads with the same number of arguments
+When overloaded functions are compiled into JS, overloads with the same number of arguments will be disambiguated with a generated suffix.
+For example, if there is a function `f(double, double)` and `f(double, Object)`, then there will be generated functions `f_$D$D` and `f_$D$Ljava_lang_Object`.
+To be precise, all arguments are prefixed with a `$`, and class/interface names are prefixed with `$L`, while the package separator is replaced with an underscore.
+This can still generate some collisions; in this case, the function called is unspecified.

+Disambiguated constructors are called "<init>_$...".
+Yes, the syntax is gross.

+A function named `drop` is called `drop$` to avoid a collision with the `drop` function, which takes a handle and drops it from use (instead of automatic management).

 Variadic functions are not yet supported; the variadic argument is